valentingarnier/onlineResume/content/project/etxe/index.md

 # slides: example
 ---

-I built a mobile app for home rental in Lausanne.
-Nice opportunity to learn more about Swift and the new framework SwiftUI which I found amazing. it was possible to log in using different social medias, publish an announcement and search for a home with many filters.
+I built an iOS mobile application for home rental in Lausanne.
+Nice opportunity to learn more about Swift and the new framework SwiftUI which I found amazing!
+It was possible to log in using different social medias, publish an announcement and search for a home with many filters.